mtvbrianking/laravel-mtn-momo/readme.md

 **Logging**

 Often you might need to log your API requests for debugging purposes.
-You can adding logging via [Guzzle middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html#middleware) to the service like;
+You can adding logging via [Guzzle middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html#middleware);

 ```php
 use Monolog\Logger;